DIVERSIFY-project/diversitype/README.md

 The selection strategy is "internal".
 Which means that the plugin will analyse the source code of your project and record the hierarchy of your classes.
-So, the mutation will be on your interface.
+So, the mutation will be on your interfaces.

 The mutation strategy is "random".
-The plugin find all possible constructor calls for the mutation and take on randomly.
+The plugin find all possible constructor calls for the mutation and take one randomly.

 2. The nchange is fix to 1

-For the moment, the number of mutation for test phase is limited to 1 chane.
+For the moment, the number of mutation for test phase is limited to 1 change.

 ### Version 1.1